Davidson4376/windows-uwp.fr-fr/windows-apps-src/app-resources/tailor-resources-lang-scale-contrast.md

 ---
 author: stevewhims
-Description: "Cette rubrique explique le concept général des qualificateurs, leur utilisation et le rôle de chacun des noms de qualificateur."
+Description: This topic explains the general concept of qualifiers, how to use them, and the purpose of each of the qualifier names.
-title: "Personnaliser vos ressources pour la langue, l’échelle, le contraste élevé et d’autres qualificateurs"
+title: Personnaliser vos ressources pour la langue, l’échelle, le contraste élevé et d’autres qualificateurs
 template: detail.hbs
 ms.author: stwhi
 ms.date: 10/10/2017